gitpokecol/github-pokemon-collection/README.md

 ## Image Source

-The sprites are from [www.pokencyclopedia.info](www.pokencyclopedia.info).
+The sprites are from [www.pokencyclopedia.info](www.pokencyclopedia.info) and [pokerouge](https://github.com/pagefaultgames/pokerogue).
 As [The License](/LICENSE.md) states, all Pokémon images are the property of Nintendo.